My AI Setup

 The NEPA AI Workspace Stack

-Every workspace is agent-controllable.
-An orchestrating agent can call music_workspace.generate(prompt="lo-fi hip hop, 120bpm, 30 seconds") and get back a path to an audio file — no UI interaction required.
+Every workspace is agent-controlled.
+An orchestrating agent can call functions like music_workspace.generate(prompt="lo-fi hip hop") and get back paths to outputs.

 How a Real Workflow Uses Multiple Workspaces